FabianHummel/CPP-TableTennis-Game/README.md

 std::unordered_map<const char*, Component*> components;
 ```

 As you can see in the following code snippet, the key of the map is the typeid of the component and the value is the component itself.
-Also the entity with the newly added component gets returned, so you can use it to add other components in the same line of code.
+Also, the entity with the newly added component gets returned, so you can use it to add other components in the same line of code.

 ```cpp
 template<class T> Entity* addComponent(T *component) {